Missouri Voting Guide

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Find answers to your questions about voting in the next election in FindLaw's Missouri Voter Guide.
-On this page you will find information about voter eligibility requirements, the voter registration process and deadlines, what you may need to bring with you to the polls for identification, absentee voting, and special accommodations for voters with disabilities.
+Welcome to FindLaw's Missouri Voter Guide.
+Here you'll find answers to all your election information questions.
+Learn about voter eligibility, the voter registration process and deadlines, what you may need to bring to the polls for identification, absentee voting, and special accommodations for voters with disabilities.

 Am I eligible to vote in Missouri?